OpenBB-finance/backend-for-terminal-pro/README.md

 ```

-## have an existing API and want to turn it into a OpenBB backend?
+## Have an existing API and want to turn it into an OpenBB backend?

-Highlight here what they need to do - its really the same - just think we should have this be an item
+Highlight here what they need to do - it is really the same - just think we should have this be an item

-just add a widgets.json - and point it towards your endpoints
+just add a widgets.json - and point it toward your endpoints

 add the endpoint to hit widgets.json